Students under 18 years

 - you have regular meetings with our International Support team

-- your parents or guardians are kept informed about your progress and general wellbeing.
+- your parents or guardians are informed about your progress and general wellbeing until you turn 18 years old.

 Go to the NZQA website for full details of what is covered in the Code.

-If you will be under 18 on the start date of your International Orientation, this information applies to you.
+If you will be under 18 at the time you complete your online enrolment, this information applies to you.
 Please ensure that your parents or guardians also read and understand this information.

 If you have any questions, contact the International team.

-Your parents or legal guardians must sign our Parental/guardian consent form pdf54KB before your enrolment.
-You will not be able to enrol at Victoria University of Wellington until we receive this completed form.
+Your parents or legal guardians must sign our parental/guardian consent form pdf54KB before you can complete your online enrolment.
+You will not be able to enrol at Victoria University of Wellington until we receive this signed form.

 Make sure your parent or guardian completes this form and returns it by email to the International team.